 Improving Coordination to Reduce Service Gaps and Increase Efficacy in Child and Family Homelessness Policy and Programming

-The national system for preventing and addressing homelessness, known as the Continuum of Care (CoC), is not well understood and the capacity of these systems to successfully address homelessness has never been evaluated.
+The project: The national system for preventing and addressing homelessness, known as the Continuum of Care (CoC), is not well understood, and the capacity of these systems to successfully address homelessness has never been evaluated.
+The Continuums of Care are most often locally-organized groups of actors that receive funding from the federal government to create and carryout solutions to homelessness.
 To prevent and reduce increasing rates of child and family homelessness, we must understand:

 - How are homeless services governed and funded across the Continuums of Care?